asen/smg/docs/index.md

     - **mu**: ("measurement units") - what string to display after the number (avg/max etc) values in the graph legend, e.g. "bps" (for bits per secod). rrdtool (and thus SMG) will automatically use scale modifiers like M (for mega-), m (for milli-) etc. so bps would become Mbps for megabits per second.

     - **min**: (default _0_) - minimal accepted rrd value.
-Values below that will be ignored and NaN will be recorded
+Values below that will be ignored and NaN will be recorded.
+Set to _U_ if you want to record negatve values.

     - **max**: (default _U_ for unlimited) - maximal accepted rrd value.
 Values above that will be ignored and NaN will be recorded instead.
 This is rarely needed for GAUGE type graphs but is almost **always** needed for COUNTER graphs. rrdtool will use the max value to detect counter overflows where the delta is usually resulting in a huge integer (if unsigned, otherwise - negative) value.
 If that value is above the max rrdtool will ignore it and record a NaN.
+Use the DERIVE type (with the default min=0) to always ignore counter overflows (negative values).

     - **maxy**: (default _None_ - auto scaling) - set the upper limit on the displayed graph.